The internet was very helpful when I was starting a GF life, and I want to pay it back by educating others and sharing what I've learned.

-When it comes to the maki (seaweed rolled around rice and a filling) these are hit or miss.
+When it comes to the maki (seaweed rolled around rice and a filling), these are hit or miss.
 Because of the mayo situation, always check the label.

 Ice Creams and Desserts

-Obviously just about everything in the bakery/pastry section is going to be a no-no. You might be able to eat a few of the Japanese style sweets.
+Obviously, just about everything in the bakery/pastry section is going to be a no-no. You might be able to eat a few of the Japanese style sweets.

-The ice cream should be fine, but pay attention to things like cones, wafers, cookies, and crispies.
+- The ice cream should be fine, but pay attention to things like cones, wafers, cookies, and crispies.
 Cups of ice cream like Haagen Dazs are easy enough to navigate.
 Make sure to read the label of anything that even looks like it might contain rice puffs or cookies.

-Most parfaits and desserts outside the frozen section contain cereal or cake.
-Exceptions are usually pudding or ... well, basically just pudding.
+- Most parfaits and desserts outside the frozen section contain cereal or cake.
+Exceptions are usually pudding or—well, basically just pudding.
 There are a lot of custard puddings and sometimes cheese puddings.
 Rarely chocolate pudding. 杏仁豆腐 is another option (a sweet, almond flavor tofu).
 It's not bad.

 Snacks and Candy

-Chips are going to be your biggest adversary here.
+- Chips are going to be your biggest adversary here.
 A lot of chips contain wheat in the seasoning, and Pringles are, of course, full of wheat starch.
 Make sure your chips are actually potato or corn (sometimes they contain wheat as well) even if they're plain!
 This is important.
 As I recall, Calbee and Chip Star do offer plain safe potato chips.

 - Candy is another area for concern.
 Plain chocolate is almost always going to be fine, as is hard candy.
 But there are a lot of chocolates with crispies in them, and those should be scrutinized for wheat and barley.
 Also watch out for cookies and corn flakes.

-I recommend Meiji's chocolate covered nuts, Choco Flake (it should be safe), and Bake (it's baked chocolate).
+- I recommend Meiji's chocolate covered nuts, Choco Flake (it should be safe), and Bake (it's baked chocolate).

 Drinks are usually fine.
 Double check the label if you need to.
 Sports drinks, juices, and teas that I've had in the past have always been safe.

-Several of these items are technically gluten free, but I think the "fryer" rule applies here.
+Several of these items are technically gluten-free, but I think the "fryer" rule applies here.
 It's all boiling in the same container.
 At the same time.
 For a long time.
 I'm personally willing to brave the Mini Stop fries, but I would never try navigating the oden pot.

 But do always check labels where they're available.
 Something like spaghetti sauce should be GF and often contains wheat.
 So you really do have to spend a lot of time looking at labels.
-And with the way convenience stores switch around their merchandise to keep things fresh and new ... well ... you see why I left.
-I got tired of spending an hour or more at the market reading labels. :/
+And with the way convenience stores switch around their merchandise to keep things fresh and new, well, you see why I left.
+I got tired of spending an hour or more at the market reading labels.

 (Information about certain items was taken from the websites of the individual convenience stores.
 Some is just from my memory.
 I haven't lived in Japan for two years, so the GF status of Chip Star or Bake might have changed and I don't know it.
 You have been warned.)